THECALLR/sdk-nodejs/README.md

 sdk-nodejs
 ==========

 SDK in NodeJS for CALLR API
+For more examples see the [the nodejs examples](https://github.com/THECALLR/examples-nodejs) repo.

 ## Quick start
 Install via NPM